ziapeltagames/lavender-hack/RULES.md

 * Quick Actions
 * Enemy Actions
     * Slow characters using missile or spells may be interrupted if damaged
+    * Players roll to defend, although the GM rolls for monster damage or effects
 * Slow Actions
 * Morale Check
     * Single Enemy: First hit, 1/2 hp lost, 3/4 hp lost